-During our fiscal year 2020 audit, we identified deficiencies in the House's internal control over financial reporting that we do not consider to be material weaknesses or significant deficiencies.
-Nonetheless, these deficiencies warrant House's management's attention.
-We have communicated these matters to House's management and, where appropriate, will report on them separately.
+During our fiscal year 2021 audit, we identified a deficiency in the House's internal control over financial reporting that we do not consider to be a material weakness or significant deficiency.
+Nonetheless, this deficiency warrants House's management's attention.
+We have communicated this matter to House's management and, where appropriate, will report on it separately.